Economic Consequences: The Real Costs of U.S. Securities Class Action Litigation

 Class Actions Information

-A class action is a form of lawsuit where a group of people claiming similar injuries or damages sue the same company or organization.
+Class actions were developed as a form of lawsuit in which a group of people claiming similar injuries or damages could sue the same company or organization together.
 Read More »

 Securities Litigation Reform Information

 Private securities class actions are lawsuits filed on behalf of shareholders against publicly–traded companies that allegedly defrauded their investors.
 Read More »